ideas-edu/refactor-tutor/docs/containers.md

 # Containers

-On the next page, in figure \ref{containers}, an overview of the different containers is given.
+On the next page, in the figure below an overview of the different containers is given.
 This overview is not complete: it only contains the parts of the refactor tutor that are relevant to this project.

 The tutor consists of a Domain Reasoner, a datatype from the Ideas framework.
 This Domain Reasoner contains all necessary configuration for the Ideas framework to generate feedback.
 This configurations most importantly contains a list of exercises: this is what the student works on.
 An exercise is defined by the following properties: